-The British Theatre Academy is fully committed to safeguarding the welfare of all children and young people.
+BTA is fully committed to safeguarding the welfare of all children and young people.
 It recognises its responsibility to take all reasonable steps to promote safe practice and to protect children from harm, abuse and exploitation.
 BTA acknowledges its duty to act appropriately to any allegations, reports or suspicions of abuse.
 Paid staff and volunteers will endeavour to work together to encourage the development of an ethos which embraces difference and diversity and respects the rights of children, young people and adults.

 BTA recognises its duty of care under the Children and Young

 Persons Act 1963, the Children (Performances and Activities) (England) Regulations 2014, the Children Act 1989 and the Criminal Justice and Court Services Act 2000 (in Scotland Protection of Children (Scotland) Act 2003).
 Working Together to Safeguard Children 2013

 - The welfare of the child is paramount;

 - All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse;

 - All suspicions and allegations of abuse should be taken seriously and responded to swiftly and appropriately;

 - All members and employees of the organisation should be clear on how to respond appropriately

 - all children will be treated equally and with respect and dignity;

 - the welfare of each child will always be put first;